stacyford/portfolio/docs/about/resume.md

 * Responsible for all new user creations and changes.

 **PC Technician**, 8/02 to 8/04
-* Provided end-user support with hardware and software issues for users across four site.
+* Provided end-user support with hardware and software issues for users across four sites.
-* Performed continued help-desk duties, and assisted with training of rotating PC Techs on the help desk.
+* Performed continued help-desk duties, and trained rotating PC Techs on the help desk.

 **Help Desk Analyst**, 7/00 to 8/02
 * Provided support for users utilizing Windows and AS/400 systems.